UCSF-HMTRC/hyperpolarized_mri_book/_sources/dDNP_physics/dDNP_physics.md

 probabilities between
 $\left| 1 \right\rangle \leftrightarrow \left| 3 \right\rangle$ and
 $\left| 2 \right\rangle \leftrightarrow \left| 4 \right\rangle$.
 The
-coefficient *q* is proportional to the inverse distance cubed, the i.e. it is most effective for nuclei in the near vicinity of the electron spin.
+coefficient $q$ is proportional to the inverse distance cubed, i.e. it is most effective for nuclei in the near vicinity of the electron spin.
 The electron spin transitions can be induced by spin-phonon coupling \[33\].
 In addition to the spin-lattice induced transitions,